angela1C/MLASProject/README.md

 - Clone the repository to your local machine

-- Check if docker is installed on your machine using `docker --version` If not you will need to install docker.
+- Check if docker is installed on your machine using `docker --version`.
+If not you will need to install docker.
 Note that this may take some time.
 Go to https://www.docker.com

 - `docker build -t windpower-app . `